Skip to main content

 That's where OLake comes in.
 Instead of forcing you into one way of working, OLake focuses on making replication into Apache Iceberg (and other destinations) straightforward, fast, and adaptable.
 You can choose between a guided UI experience for simplicity or a Docker CLI flow for automation and DevOps-style control.

 In this blog, we'll walk through how to set up a replication job in OLake, step by step.
 We'll start with the UI wizard for those who prefer a visual setup, then move on to the CLI-based workflow for teams that like to keep things in code.
-By the end, you'll have a job that continuously replicates from Postgres โ†’ Apache Iceberg (Glue catalog) with CDC, normalization, filters, partitioning, and schedulingโ€”all running seamlessly.
+By the end, you'll have a job that continuously replicates from Postgres to Apache Iceberg (Glue Catalog) with CDC, normalization, filters, partitioning, and schedulingโ€”all running seamlessly.

 Two Setup Styles (pick what fits you)โ€‹